-Text analysis is used in various applications, such as sentiment analysis, topics identification, and named entity recognition.
+Text analysis is used in various applications, such as sentiment analysis, topic identification, and named entity recognition.

 - Sentiment analysis can automatically identify the sentiment and emotion of the text.
 This is often used to assess customer satisfaction or track brand health.

-- Topics identification is the process of automatically extracting the main topics from text.
+- Topics identification is automatically extracting the main topics from text.
 This can be used to understand what a customer is talking about, identify new product ideas, or track industry trends.

 - Named entity recognition automatically identifies named entities in text, such as people, places, organizations, and products.
 This can be used to find out who is talking about a brand, where they are located, or what products they are interested in.